 Daniel 2 describes a dream of Nebuchadnezzar, the king of the Babylonian empire, which Daniel the prophet interpreted.
 Nebuchadnezzar had seen an enormous statue.
 It had a head of gold, arms of silver, belly and thighs of bronze, and legs of iron — with feet of iron and clay (2:31-33).
-A "cut out" rock struck the statue on its feet and caused it to fall down into a broken heap.
-The wind swept away the debris and the rock that struck the statue "became a huge mountain and filled the whole earth" (2:34-35).
+A “cut out” rock struck the statue on its feet and caused it to fall down and break into pieces.
+The wind swept away the debris, and the rock that struck the statue “became a huge mountain and filled the whole earth” (2:34-35).

 In Daniel 7, it is Daniel who has a dream.
 He sees four beasts coming up out of the sea that look similar to the following animals (with certain strange additions): a lion, a bear and a leopard.
 The fourth beast was terrifying and didn’t look like any natural animal.
 This beast had ten horns and large iron teeth (7:4-7).
 Daniel then saw a vision of the Son of Man, to whom was given “authority, glory and sovereign power” and “all peoples, nations and men of every language worshipped him” (7:13-14).
 His dominion was to be everlasting, and his kingdom would never be destroyed.